hyperspy/hyperspy/doc/user_guide/tools.rst

 Spectrum tools
 --------------

-These methods are only available for the following signals:
+These methods are only available for Signal object with signal_dimension equal to one.

-* :py:class:`~.signals.spectrum.Spectrum`
-* :py:class:`~.signals.eels.EELSSpectrum`
-* :py:class:`~.signals.spectrum_simulation.SpectrumSimulation`
+.. _spectrum.crop:

 Cropping
 ^^^^^^^^

+In addition to cropping using the powerful and compact :ref:`Signal indexing <signal.indexing>` syntax the following method is available to crop spectra using a GUI:

-The :py:meth:`~.signals.spectrum.Spectrum.crop_spectrum`, method is used to crop the spectral energy range.
+The :py:meth:`~.signal.Signal1DTools.crop_spectrum`, method is used to crop the spectral energy range.
 If no parameter is passed, a user interface appears in which to crop the spectrum.

 Background removal
 ^^^^^^^^^^^^^^^^^^

-The :py:meth:`~.signals.spectrum.Spectrum.remove_background` method provides a user interface to remove some background functions.
+The :py:meth:`~.signal.Signal1DTools.remove_background` method provides a user interface to remove some background functions.

 Calibration
 ^^^^^^^^^^^
-The :py:meth:`~.signals.spectrum.Spectrum.calibrate` method provides a user interface to calibrate the spectral axis.
+The :py:meth:`~.signal.Signal1DTools.calibrate` method provides a user interface to calibrate the spectral axis.

 Aligning
 ^^^^^^^^

 The following methods use sub-pixel cross-correlation or user-provided shifts to align spectra.
 They support applying the same transformation to multiple files.

-* :py:meth:`~.signals.spectrum.Spectrum.align_1D`
+* :py:meth:`~.signal.Signal1DTools.align_1D`
-* :py:meth:`~.signals.spectrum.Spectrum.shift_1D`
+* :py:meth:`~.signal.Signal1DTools.shift_1D`

 Data smoothing